tbjgolden/nat.dev/lesson-1.md

 ## Commands to learn

 Commands can have hard to remember names.
 Unfortunately, we just have to learn them.
-These commands cover a

 These basics are enough to a surprising amount of things